COVID-19 vaccination in Italy: February 2021

 On 2 February 2021, the vaccination campaign is slowing sharply due to a lack of deliveries of vaccines by pharmaceutical companies.

 On 6 February 2021, the first 249,600 doses of the AstraZeneca vaccine arrived in Italy.

 On 12 February 2021, the Genoese architect Renzo Piano was the first to undergo vaccination on Silver Vaccine Day that opens the vaccination campaign for the persons over 80 years old in Liguria.

 On 17 February 2021, AIFA extend the administration of the AstraZeneca vaccine until 65 years old.

 On 18 February 2021, the senator for life, Liliana Segre was vaccinated at Fatebenefratelli Hospital in Milan.
 She was received by the President of the Lombardy Region, Attilio Fontana, and the Vice President and Assessor of Welfare, Letizia Moratti.

 On 20 February 2021, AstraZeneca reduced vaccine supplies by 15%.

 On 23 February 2021, AstraZeneca plans to supply less than half of the doses of vaccine preordered to the European Union.

-On 26 February 2021, the vaccination clinics increased to 1436, up from the initial 293.